Comparing Old and New Processors – How technology has changed since 1997

 This post is inspired by a recent discovery of some old, and then very old processors that I found in my stash of hardware.
 It’s a glimpse into how the technology has changed between 1997 to 2007, and then a quick comparison with more modern processors.
 I will briefly describe each of the 3 products, give some real-world examples of their capabilities, and eventually draw a comparison between them.

 Today’s processors are very much different types of beasts, hugely more capable, and perhaps deserve their own post at some point in the future.
 So we will only use their specifications for comparison.

 Cyrix 6x86MX – 233MHz

-The Cyrix 6x86MX P233 that I have here, is the last CPU released before they were bought out by National Semiconductor (which led to various issues due to changes in agreements etc).
-Which makes it the greatest product of Cyrix, before (maybe) arguably they have started their demise into the realm of forgotten computer parts manufacturers.
+The Cyrix 6x86MX P233 that I have here, is the last CPU released before they were bought out by National Semiconductor (which led to various issues due to changes in agreements, etc).
+This makes it the greatest product of Cyrix, before (maybe) arguably they started their demise into the realm of forgotten computer parts manufacturers.
 An interesting press release of the 6x86MX range can be found here.